 *if the project involves water leasing or water salvage, please attach the water leasing questionnaire, found here

-The next Future Fisheries Improvement Program grant application deadline is May 31.
-Once received and processed, applications will be posted below.
-Funding recommendations and meeting minutes will be posted as they become available.
+The most recent Future Fisheries Improvement Program grant application deadline was May 31.
+Applications are posted below.
+Funding recommendations and meeting minutes are posted below.

 2023 Summer Grant Applications

 Other meeting files (posted when available)

 For almost two decades, FWP's Future Fisheries Improvement Program has worked to restore rivers, streams, and lakes to improve and restore Montana's wild fish habitats.
 Between $350,000 and $650,000 are available each year for projects that revitalize wild fish populations.
 Any entity proposing a project that would benefit wild fish will be considered for funding.
 To be eligible, projects must be completed within the state of Montana.

 The Future Fisheries Improvement has a summer and winter funding cycle each year.
 Applications must be recieved on or before May 15 and November 15 of for the summer and winter funding cycles, respectively, and are subsequently considered for funding.
 An independent citizen review panel evaluates all applications and makes funding recommendations to the Fish & Wildlife Commission.